-Information received since the Federal Open Market Committee met in March suggests that economic activity in the first quarter of this year has slowed significantly perhaps due to build up of inventories and investment in the previous three months, weak exports, and inclement weather.
-Labor market conditions, however, have shown improvement in recent months, on balance, and the unemployment rate is declining.
+Information received since the Federal Open Market Committee met in March suggests that economic activity has slowed and entered a soft patch.
+Labor market conditions have been affected by the economic slowdown and, on balance, the decline in unemployment rate appears to be tentative while wages are in need of rising to support consumer spending and savings.
 Inflation has been running below the Committee’s longer-run objective, but longer-term inflation expectations have remained stable.

 Consistent with its statutory mandate, the Committee seeks to foster maximum employment and price stability.
 The Committee expects that, with appropriate policy accommodation, economic growth will proceed at a moderate pace and the unemployment rate will gradually decline toward levels the Committee judges consistent with its dual mandate.
 The Committee also anticipates that inflation over the medium term likely will run at or below its 2 percent objective.

 To support the ongoing economic recovery and to help ensure that inflation, currently running below its longer term objective, over time is at the rate most consistent with the dual mandate, the Committee decided to continue purchasing additional longer-term Treasury securities at a pace of $5 billion per month.
 The Committee is maintaining its existing policy of rolling over maturing Treasury securities at auction.
 Taken together, these actions should maintain downward pressure on longer-term interest rates, and help to make broader financial conditions more accommodative to support the ongoing economic recovery without asset price bubbles while ensuring price stability.